-Numerous pollutants in the environment, including contaminants such as lead, mercury, pesticides, carbon monoxide, radon, polychlorinated biphenyls (PCBs), brominated flame retardants, plastic monomers (bisphenol A), plastic additives (phthalates), and solvents, can affect brain development and function and contribute to adverse health outcomes and health disparities [2,6,8,9].
+Numerous pollutants in the environment, including contaminants such as lead, mercury, pesticides, carbon monoxide, radon, polychlorinated biphenyls (PCBs), brominated flame retardants, plastic monomers (bisphenol A), plastic additives (phthalates), solvents, and combustion-related air pollutants (polycyclic aromatic hydrocarbons, nitrogen dioxide, and fine particulate matter) can affect brain and nervous system development and function and contribute to adverse health outcomes and health disparities [2,5,7,8].

 With regard to environmental health, our constituents must:

 - Have the right to live in homes that are healthy and safe and do not increase risks to health.

 - Have the right to safe and healthy food, air, and water.

 - Have the right to a safe workplace that is free from recognized safety and health hazards .

 - Have the right to work in settings that are in compliance with OSHA standards.

 - Have the right to be informed of known workplace hazards and to be provided with training and equipment to minimize risks to health.

 - Have the right to live, learn, worship, and play in communities that are healthy and safe and do not exacerbate health conditions.

 - Have the same degree of protection as other citizens from environmental health hazards and equal access to the decision-making process to have a healthy environment in which to live, learn, and work.